 This article was written in response to questions sent in by you, our readers.
 Several of you have asked if there were any scriptures that prove the existence of the "trinity."
 The simple answer is "No" - chiefly because the Bible does not support such an idea.
 Even proponents of the trinity doctrine will admit that there is no scriptural evidence for this "doctrine."
 They say it is a matter of faith and call it a "mystery".
 But the Bible says we are to "prove all things", so that is what this article will attempt to do.
-To begin, we will present some background information and scriptures which speak about the nature of God and define the role of the Holy Spirit.
-Then we'll finish by answering some specific questions which have been asked.
+To begin, we will present some information on Greek pronoun usage, then examine scriptures which speak about the nature of God and define the role of the Holy Spirit.
+We'll finish by answering some specific questions which have been asked.

 Greek Gender Problems:

 Much of the confusion among English-speaking peoples (and in English translations of the Bible) regarding the nature of the Holy Spirit centers on the Greek language's use of gender pronouns.
 Greek, like the Latin based Romance languages (Spanish, French, Italian, etc.), uses a specific gender for each noun.
 Every object, animate or inanimate, is referred to as being either masculine, feminine or neuter.

 In these and other languages, a noun's gender is usually arbitrary and has nothing to do with whether it in reality refers to something masculine or feminine.
 For example in French a book, livre, takes the masculine pronoun in speech and is referred to as a "he."
 Likewise in German a girl, mädchen, is referred to in the neuter sense as an "it" and the Latin farmer, agricola, would have been referred to as a "she" since it is a feminine noun.
 By contrast, English nouns use pronouns that are directly related to the meaning of the noun, whether masculine, feminine or neuter.